KorayAgaya/ClearSharedMemory/README.md

 # ClearSharedMemory
-How clear memory share for process  custom processes id
+How to clear memory share for custom processes id